ralphdelia/landline/README.md

 In the UI, if you go to `/trip/[tripId]` and click through to purchase, you will reserve that seat, then if you navigate back to the same page, you will see that that check box is disabled.

-In this project, I use Next.js and leverage React Server Components.
-My approach involves having a server component start a database query without awaiting the promised result.
-Instead, it sends the promise across a Suspense boundary to a component, which then retrieves the data using the React `use` hook.
-In reality, what this does is it allows the server to respond with the static content immediately while the promised data/component is streamed as it becomes available.
-This reduces page load times by sending content immediately, even if the main data fetching function has not returned.
+On the root search page (`src/app/page.tsx`), I leverage Next.js and React Server Components to implement progressive streaming.
+The server component initiates the database query for search results without awaiting the promise.
+Instead, it passes the unresolved promise across a Suspense boundary to the `SearchResultsList` component, which then awaits the data.
+This allows the server to respond with static content (the search form, heading, and loading skeleton) immediately, while the search results are streamed as they become available.
+This reduces perceived page load times by delivering content progressively, even before the main data fetching function completes.

 ### Submit Bookings